EmilianC/Gemcutter/README.md

 # Why use Jewel3D?
 The framework facilitates expressive and succinct code that is both easy to read, and to use.
-With a thin API and modern C++17 concepts, Jewel3D provides powerful features without feeling clunky.
+With a thin API and C++20 features, Jewel3D provides powerful features without feeling clunky.

 Highlight features include:
 * [A rich shader workflow](Resources/Docs/Shader.md)